-This project is developing a series of sub projects to connect young people to the other projects in the Scheme area.
+This project has developed a series of sub projects to connect young people to the other projects in the Scheme area.

 Helping young people and families to increase their enjoyment and understanding of local heritage, improving skills and future employment choices by:

 - Enhance career prospects by gaining recognised awards

 - Making realistic connections between the landscape, skills and livelihoods

 - Connecting the landscape and its people, wildlife and activities with the school curriculum

 - A ‘one stop shop’ with a menu of options for schools, including practical, conservation and creative activities, building relationships with schools, and creating new ideas together

 - Conservation task days, part of Europarc Youth Rangers

 - Helping young people achieve the internationally recognised John Muir Award